firebase/firebase-ios-sdk/SwiftDashboard.md

 * **Swift Errors**: Swift Error Codes are available instead of NSErrors.
 * **Codable**: Codable is implemented where appropriate.
 * **SwiftUI Lifecycle**: Dependencies on the AppDelegate Lifecycle are migrated to the Multicast AppDelegate.
+* **SwiftUI Interop**: Update APIs that include UIViewControllers (or implementations that depend on them) to work with SwiftUI.
+This will overlap with
+Property Wrappers and likely the SwiftUI lifecycle bits, but an audit and improvements could likely be made.
+The existing FIAM and Analytics View modifier
+APIs would fit into this category.
 * **Property Wrappers**: Property wrappers are used to improve the API.

 ## Columns (Firebase Products)